 Johnson & Johnson acquired a clinical-stage biopharmaceutical company called Ambrx Biopharma on July 3, which will allow the company to further develop antibody-drug conjugates, expanding its offering of targeted oncology therapies.

-On January 30, following positive data from a Phase III study, the company submitted its drug Darzalex Faspro to the FDA for the treatment of newly diagnosed multiple myeloma in patients who are eligible to receive a transplant.
+Following positive data from a Phase III study, on January 30 the company submitted its drug Darzalex Faspro to the FDA for the treatment of newly diagnosed multiple myeloma in patients who are eligible to receive a transplant.
 The agency approved the treatment on July 30.
-The same request was submitted to the European Medicines Agency on March 4, but it has not received approval there at the time of this writing.
+Johnson & Johnson submitted the same request to the European Medicines Agency on March 4, but it has not received approval there at the time of this writing.

 AbbVie is a global biopharmaceutical company that discovers and delivers innovative medicines and solutions to address complex health issues.
 The company has identified five areas of focus where it believes it can make a significant impact in improving treatments for patients: immunology, oncology, neuroscience, eye care and aesthetics.